Skip to main content

 • Click the ⋮ (three-dot) menu on the node and select Edit.

-• Set Up Data Insertion Options You have two options for adding data:
+• Set up data insertion options: you have two options for adding data:

 • Insert a New Row: Use this option to add each new data entry as a separate row.
 You can specify variables that will be stored in columns, ensuring they match the variables defined in your chatbot.